Bijan is a public law barrister. He specialises in administrative and human rights law, in particular in cases concerning migrants' rights.

 R (S2) v Secretary of State for the Home Department EWHC 993 (Admin).
 A judicial review challenge to a decision to revoke indefinite leave to remain, made in the context of parallel appeal proceedings before the Special Immigration Appeals Commission.
 Bijan represented the Claimant, S2, led by Amanda Weston QC.

 R (Watson) v (1) Secretary of State for the Home Department and (2) First-tier Tribunal (Extant appeal: s94B challenge: forum) UKUT 165 (IAC).
-A judicial review challenge concerning the position of those deported from the UK pursuant to prior to the promulgation of the judgment of the Supreme Court in R (Kiarie; Byndloss) v Secretary of State for the Home Department UKSC 42; WLR 2380.
-Bijan represented the application, Watson, led by Sonali Naik QC.
+A judicial review challenge concerning the position of those deported from the UK prior to the promulgation of the judgment of the Supreme Court in R (Kiarie; Byndloss) v Secretary of State for the Home Department UKSC 42; WLR 2380.
+Bijan represented the Applicant, Watson, led by Sonali Naik QC.

 R (Kiarie; Byndloss) v Secretary of State for the Home Department UKSC 42; WLR 2380.
-In a landmark judgment of general application, the Supreme Court ruled that the certification of two human rights claims under section 94B of the Nationality, Immigration and Asylum Act 2002 was unlawful under Article 8 European Convention on Human Rights.
+In a landmark judgment of general application, the Supreme Court ruled that the certification of two human rights claims under section 94B Nationality, Immigration and Asylum Act 2002 was unlawful under Article 8 European Convention on Human Rights.
 Bijan represented the First Intervener, Bail for Immigration Detainees, led by Michael Fordham QC and Sonali Naik (now QC).

 R (OO (Nigeria)) v Secretary of State for the Home Department EWCA Civ 338.
 For the first time in a reported case, a section 94B Nationality, Immigration and Asylum Act 2002 certification decision was held to be substantively disproportionate under Article 8 European Convention on Human Rights and quashed.
 Bijan represented the successful Appellant, OO, led by Sonali Naik (now QC).